Trying to reach Sangiovese’s true potential in Montalcino

 The Brunello di Montalcino debate and tasting in London

 The nine producers and the wines on show were there to put this sub-zoning development to the test with each of the producers representing a region and style synonymous with the zone they are from.
-What became clear from the tasting however, was that, whilst sub-zones are a fact, in that there are very different climatic effects across the region (due to the effects of the mountains and hills in the area) as well as very different soil types, it became clear that other winemaking factors still remain a determining factor in producer style, at least in today’s tasting.
+What became clear from the tasting however, was that, whilst sub-zones are a fact, in that there are very different climatic effects across the region (due to the effects of Mount Amiata and other hills in the area) as well as very different soil types, it became clear that other winemaking factors still remain a determining factor in producer style, at least in today’s tasting.

 The variables: Altitude, Soil Types, Clones, and the winemaker’s techniques

 Altitude is a strong determining character in Montalcino.
-This was very clear when visiting Romitorio earlier this year who have some of the highest vineyards in the Montalcino region.
+This was very clear when visiting Romitorio last year who have some of the highest vineyards in the Montalcino region.
 In the past where these vineyards may have struggled to reach full ripeness in a less than perfect vintage, these days benefit hugely from climate change and the high diurnal variations in temperature from day and night are effective in retaining high acidity and freshness in these wines.

 Le Ripi believed it was their high density planting that has had the biggest effect in their style of Brunello rather than having wines defined by its sub zone.
 Similarly Casanova di Neri and Biondi Santi are located in the same region yet Casanova di Neri produces a very “modern” style of Brunello – rich, riper and I assume later picked, whereas Biondi Santi are producing a more rustic lighter “traditional” style.